Dorcy64/stock-ticker/README.md

 If you have another process running at port 3000 then you might have some other URL (PORT) that screenshot.

-Runs the app in the development mode.\
+The app will run in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+You will need to write the uppecase stock ticker in the search panel press enter or search.\
-You may also see any lint errors in the console.
+You may also see any lint errors in the console, and your stored redux searches.

 ## Lambda Function Code